besartelezi/how-to-write-readmes/README.md

 * Lesson 1: Why should I give a heck about READMES?
 * Lesson 2: Storytelling, have some fun with it
 * Lesson 3: Introductory lesson to Introductions
-* Lesson 4: The First Step
+* Lesson 4: The (second) First Step
 * Lesson 5: Significance of To-Do's
 * Lesson 6: Titles
 * Lesson 7: In the Middle but I can't find Malcolm - Middle Parts of your README
 * Lesson 8: Finally, The Final Finale
-  * How to end your README
-    * Short Summary
-    * Final Thoughts
-    * What did I learn?
-    * What was something that stood out in this project
-    * What am I proud of?

 ---

 ## Lesson 1: Why should I give a heck about READMES?
 There are quite a few advantages to spend some of your time on writing a README instead of coding.
-But to me, the biggest advantage is definitely that coding just goes way, WAY smoother when you also have a clear and concise README.
+To me personally, the biggest advantage is definitely that coding just goes way, WAY smoother when you also have a clear and concise README.
+You can add TO-DO lists, write out your current thoughts, and analyse better what's going wrong with your code.

-I believe that people learn by repetition.
+I also believe that people learn by repetition.
 So if you learned something new on a project that you're working on, you might want to write that in your README.
 The process of putting the newly learned stuff into words, to break it down into small steps, really helps you understand it better on a more fundamental level.